temporalio/samples-go/codec-server/README.md

    temporal workflow show -w codecserver_workflowID
    ```
 5) Run the following command to start the remote codec server.
-   The `-web` flag is needed for Temporal Web UI for CORS.
+   The `-web` flag is needed for Temporal UI for CORS.
    ```
    go run ./codec-server -web=http://localhost:8080
    ```